jinto-ag/j-org/docs/features/project-initialization.md

 ## Integration with Other Features

-The initialization tool works seamlessly with other features of the ts-nx-preset:
+The initialization tool works seamlessly with other features of the j-org:

 - **Nx Configuration**: Updates the npmScope in nx.json to match the new project name
 - **ESLint Configuration**: Updates ESLint configurations with the new project name